ian0371/klaytn-cancun-qa/test3-result.md

     - at block 1-9: committedSealSize=5
     - at block 10-25: committedSealSize=3
     - at block 26-60: committedSealSize=6
-- Unexpected behaviour (after addValidatorBlock)
+- Unexpected behavior (after addValidatorBlock)
   - CN6
     - at block 59: committedSealSize=6
   - CN7